JakeDickson/bodsParser/README.md

 # bodsParser - Basic XML Parser for TransXChange formats

 TO USE: Extract XML files to 'xmlParser.py folder'/xml/ and run the python file (python3).
-Output is printed to terminal using Tabulate
+Output is printed to terminal using Tabulate.
+Included are some sample xml files for reference.

 DEPENDENCIES: xml.etree, tabulate